An easy Bulky Knit Blanket Free Pattern that uses three strands of yarn held together to quickly knit up an afghan/blanket.

 If you wish to make this blanket wider simply increase the number of stitches you cast on.
 Just make sure that your total number of stitches is a multiple of 4 to maintain the ribbing pattern.

 I initially had planned to make this a nice solid single grey colored blanket and I still think this pattern would great in a single solid color.
 But after a few rows, I knew that I wanted this blanket to be colorful not just one solid grey color.
-Hence entered the pink, orange and white colored uneven stripes.
+Hence entered the pink, orange, and white-colored uneven stripes.

 NOTES FOR THIS BULKY KNIT BLANKET:

-- Knitting with three strands of yarn means when it comes to weaving in the ends, you have three time as many ends.
+- Knitting with three strands of yarn means when it comes to weaving in the ends, you have three times as many ends.
 I just use a large crochet hook and weave each strand of yarn individually.
 I also try to fold the strands over and weave as I knit the next row to avoid all the hassle of weaving in.

 - The stripe pattern for this blanket was completely random.
 I just changed the colors as and when I felt it was time.
 But you can use a Random Stripe Generator to create an uneven stripe pattern for you.